 1) Use Google Scholar

-According to Google Scholar’s website, “Google Scholar provides a simple way to broadly search for scholarly literature.
-From one place, you can search across many disciplines and sources: articles, theses, books, abstracts and court opinions, from academic publishers, professional societies, online repositories, universities and other web sites.
+According to Google Scholar’s website, “Google Scholar provides a [free and] simple way to broadly search for scholarly literature.
+From one place, you can search across many disciplines and sources: articles, theses, books, abstracts, and court opinions, from academic publishers, professional societies, online repositories, universities, and other websites.
 Google Scholar helps you find relevant work across the world of scholarly research.”

 2) Use PubMed (from the U.S. National Library of Medicine)